-- The costs to amalgamate are considered throughout the process.
-An Amalgamation Finance Sub-committee has been established with representation from both Town Councils and administration to consider the costs carefully.
-The committee analyzes the financial information of both Towns.
-This information will be made available publicly as soon as it is available. - The overall financials between the two Towns have been compared and are included below.
-For a detailed breakdown of the financials, please visit each Town's audited financials - available on the Towns' websites. - It must be noted, however, that future decisions of Council can't be predicted and while we can estimate many of the possible efficiencies and or additional costs related to amalgamation, decisions as to whether those efficiencies or additional costs are realized will lie with future Councils and administrations.
+- UPDATED: The costs to amalgamate are considered throughout the process.
+An Amalgamation Finance Sub-committee was established with representation from both Town Councils and administration to consider the costs carefully.
+The committee analyzed the financial information of both Towns.
+This information has been made available publicly (June 30, 2021) and can be found here: [Black Diamond Finance update](#) [Turner Valley Finance update](#) - UPDATED: The overall financials between the two Towns have been compared and are included below.
+For a detailed breakdown of the financials, please visit each Town's audited financials - available on the Towns' websites. - UPDATED: It must be noted, however, that future decisions of Council can't be predicted and while we can estimate many of the possible efficiencies and or additional costs related to amalgamation, decisions as to whether those efficiencies or additional costs are realized will lie with future Councils and administrations.